TsukiGva2/nanoFORTH/README.md

     + many Arduino makers are still using UNO or Nano,
-    + most do not need the full-blown FORTH vocabularies, anything more that might need ESP or RPi.
+    + most do not need the full-blown FORTH vocabularies, 50+ words or so, anything more might need ESP or RPi.
     + most are not familiar with standard FORTH words, abbreviation would be OK,
-    + meta-compiler not needed, i.e. to create a new Forth
+    + meta-compiler not needed, i.e. no trying to build a new Forth

 ### Requirements